 Lawyers in the Classroom

-Franczek Radelet attorneys currently participate in the Lawyers in the Classroom program, at Brentano Math & Science Academy, a local CPS school.
+Franczek Radelet attorneys participated in the Lawyers in the Classroom program during the 2012-2013 school year, at Brentano Math & Science Academy, a local CPS school.
 Lawyers in the Classroom is a student program provided by Constitutional Rights Foundation Chicago (CRFC) which places attorney volunteers in second- through eighth-grade classrooms to help students to better understand the U.S. Constitution, our legal system, and law-related careers.
 Four teams of attorneys are currently involved in the program and recently provided interactive lessons to four classes of sixth and seventh grade students.
 The attorneys participating include Kendra Berner, Brian Crowley, Scott Cruz (pictured, on the right), Ares Dalianis, Amy Dickerson, Michael Hernandez, Julie Heuberger Yura, Neil Goldsmith, David Johnson, Staci Ketay Rotman, Scott Metcalf (pictured, on the left), Michael Richardson, Scott Warner, Jackie Wernz and Abizer Zanzi.

 Holiday Gift Drive

-Since 2005, Franczek Radelet has provided holiday donations to Dvorak Technology Academy students through My Joyful Heart Foundation.
-This year, the firm is sponsoring 24 Dvorak students by providing clothes, blankets, toiletries, books and toys based on each child’s wish list.
-Members of the firm, collectively and individually, sponsored an additional eight students for the entire year so that their school supply, clothing and toiletry needs were met, as well as providing gifts for their birthdays and holidays year-round.
+In 2013, Franczek Radelet provided holiday donations to Dvorak Technology Academy students through My Joyful Heart Foundation.
+The firm sponsored 24 Dvorak students by providing clothes, blankets, toiletries, books and toys based on each child’s wish list.
+Members of the firm, collectively and individually, sponsored an additional eight students for the entire year so that their school supply, clothing and toiletry needs were met, as well as provided gifts for their birthdays and holidays year-round.
 We are pleased to play a small part in improving the lives of these children.
 (Photo: Dave Radelet with holiday donations.)

 Polish American Association – Clothing Drive